 Given that I was 17 when Nirvana released Nevermind, the album obviously completely blew me away.
 For some time the subversive nature of the lyrics eluded me, lost as I was in the joy of our culture granting new-found permission to wear flannel shirts untucked.
 But then, one notices their audience mockery, such as in “In Bloom”–“He’s the one who likes all our pretty songs, and he likes to sing along, but he knows not what it means.”

 I confess to feeling a bit guilty for thinking of this song in reference to the monumental achievement of J.M.C Toynbee and her book Animals in Roman Life and Art (yes, she was the sister of that Toynbee).
 I have no wish to mock as did Kurt Cobain, but I confess frustration with the traditional British historian.
 The British, like all cultures, should own and even celebrate their quirks.
 And perhaps nothing quite says “British” like the charming codger who has spent his entire life curating a particular old building, and can tell you everything that has ever happened to every plank of wood.
 This same trait gets passed on to many of their historians, our esteemed author included.
-In her day she stood as a substantial authority on Roman art in general, and perhaps the authority for the Romans and animals–no mean achievement.
+In her day she stood as a substantial authority on Roman art in general, and perhaps the authority for the Romans and animals–no small achievement.

 But she takes all of that knowledge and . . . writes a reference book.
 She fails to make her facts into a poem, to make her knowledge sing.
 Knowing everything, she “knows not what it means.”